SupremeSpookmaster/Chaos-Fortress/README.md

-# *NOTICE*
-This game mode is currently incompatible with 64-bit servers.
-I am in the process of reducing gamedata usage so that everything will remain entirely functional when 32-bit is deprecated, but this will take some time.
-This notice will be deleted when compatibility issues are resolved.

 <img width="1706" height="794" alt="cf logo render 8" src="https://github.com/user-attachments/assets/6d72d425-d265-4943-83ab-e133c3ce7b03" />

 ***Chaos Fortress*** is just like normal TF2, but with a twist: instead of playing as one of the nine mercenaries, players step into the shoes of one of many custom characters, each with their own unique kit.
 Some of these characters are designed to function like suped-up versions of the nine mercenaries, while others act more as wildcards, going their own directions entirely.
 To top it all off, all of these characters have access to powerful Ultimate Abilities, which charge very slowly over time, or by meeting certain conditions such as dealing damage or healing allies.
 As for developers, CF is incredibly dev-friendly, coming packed with countless forwards and natives to make the creation of new custom characters a breeze.

-***Chaos Fortress*** is a game mode inspired by one of my previous developer ventures: **Boss VS Boss**.
-It was an old, private game mode, centered around **[the highly talented Batfoxkid's _FF2 Rewrite_](https://github.com/Batfoxkid/Freak-Fortress-2-Rewrite)**, in which every player took control of a Freak Fortress boss and fought alongside their team to kill everybody on the enemy team in the Arena game mode.
-In addition to being every bit as insane as it sounds, most of the bosses in BvB could get VERY complex, which made the game mode nightmarishly unfriendly to beginners and incredibly difficult to balance.
-BvB was also plagued by numerous glitches and poor game design practices, to the extent where I finally decided it was time to wipe the slate clean and use what I learned to make something bigger and better.
-And so, ***Chaos Fortress*** was born!

 ## *Installation Guide:*
   1. Install all of the **[prerequisites](https://github.com/SupremeSpookmaster/Chaos-Fortress#prerequisites)**.